top of page

 Am I applying to a limited enrollment program or selective major?

 Schools differ.
 For example, most selective schools do not typically segment selectivity by program of study.
 If your application is accepted, the banquet of options is yours to select.
-On the other hand, other schools will be more selective for majors such as direct admit nursing, computer science, architecture and engineering.
+On the other hand, other schools will be more selective for majors such as direct admission nursing, computer science, architecture, business, and engineering.
 If you are applying to a competitive major, scores might be more important.

 We understand students have college application fatigue.
 However, if you are close to in-range scores and you are applying to schools in which over 50% of enrolled students submitted scores, and timing is not an issue, keep at it.